-A. Normally taxpayers shall use the calendar year method for reporting and paying the tax.

-B. A taxpayer, by filing with the Bureau his or her written election to do so, may make returns and pay tax on the same fiscal year basis used for Federal Income Tax purposes.
-(Refer to Section 401 E).
+- A. Normally taxpayers shall use the calendar year method for reporting and paying the tax. - B. A taxpayer, by filing with the Bureau his or her written election to do so, may make returns and pay tax on the same fiscal year basis used for Pennsylvania Personal Income Tax purposes.